 by Ryan Brown

-For many young football fans in Scotland, their dream would be to walk out onto the football pitch alongside their favourite player but some may be held back by poverty.
+For many young football fans in Scotland, their dream would be to walk out onto the pitch alongside their favourite player but some may be held back by poverty.

 Locally, Ayr United offer a match day mascot package at £135, however, in the Premiership, Heart of Midlothian charge as much as £300 for their experience, double the price of their city rivals Hibernian.